-What’s the Difference Between an Anoxic and Hypoxic Brain Injury?
+What’s the Difference Between an Anoxic vs. Hypoxic Brain Injury?

 Different types of brain injuries can occur that cause severe, lasting symptoms and may be difficult to manage.
 The two common types of injuries that can occur are anoxic brain injuries and hypoxic brain injuries.
 If you or a loved one sustained a brain injury, you need to know which type of injury has occurred.
-Thomas J. Henry Law gives you insight into what these injuries are and how they happen.
+Thomas J. Henry Law gives you insight into what anoxic vs. hypoxic brain injuries are, how they happen, and the symptoms to look out for.

 What Is an Anoxic Brain Injury?